Bladder Cancer Diagnosis

 The cancer is in the origin of its site in the inner layer of the bladder lining (stage 0a) or R there are very early, high grade cancer cells only in the inner layer of the bladder lining (stage 0is).

-The cancer has started to invade the connective tissue beneath the bladder lining.
+Invasion of cancer cells into the the connective tissue beneath the bladder lining.

-The cancer has spread beyond the muscle into the fat layer and may have spread to the prostate, womb or vagina or lymphnodes.
+The cancer spreads beyond the muscle into the fat layer and perhaps to the prostate, womb or vagina or lymphnodes.

-The cancer has spread to the wall of the tummy (abdomen) or between the hips (pelvis), to other distant parts of the body like the bones, lungs or liver.
+The cancer spreads to the wall of the tummy (abdomen) or between the hips (pelvis), to other distant parts of the body like the bones, lungs, or liver.